Ragnarson/ragnarson-blog/source/posts/2020-05-07-Why-startup-founders-have-a-hard-time-building-remote-companies.html.markdown

 author: macias
 cover_photo: image.png
 tags: remote work
+og_description: “If the future were to be remote, would you be a part of it or would you slowly move towards extinction?”
 ---
 Over the years, I’ve collaborated with dozens of successful European startup founders.
 Many of them weren’t interested in building remote companies.